Kuala Lumpur Marathon: 2015 postponement controversy

+Cancellation due to the COVID-19 pandemic

+The COVID-19 pandemic begun with an outbreak in Wuhan, Hubei Province, China.
+The fast-spreading virus eventually caused a global outbreak which affected many countries.
+Governments worldwide eventually closed borders and declared lockdowns, and from 18 March 2020, Prime Minister Muhyiddin Yassin declared the Malaysian movement control order to mitigate the spread of COVID-19 in Malaysia.

+The 2020 Kuala Lumpur Standard Chartered Marathon was scheduled to be held on 13 and 14 June 2020, and preparations for the marathon had been ongoing since the start of 2020.
+With the restriction of international travel to Malaysia, organizers initially explored the possibility of postponing the marathon to a later date or finding a suitable venue to hold the marathon.
+However, all odds showed signs of uncertainty, forcing the cancellation of the 2020 marathon.

+Individuals who have registered for the 2020 race were deferred to the year 2021.
+Consequently, the marathon scheduled for 2021 was to take place in the second week of June according to the organizers.
+This meant that the second weekend of June, 12 and 13 June 2021, were chosen.
+However, the 2021 marathon would also be cancelled due to the pandemic, and registrations deferred once again to the 2022 Kuala Lumpur Standard Chartered Marathon, which proceeded as planned on 12 and 13 November 2022.
+Runners who wish to cancel their registration were given the opportunity to do so.

+To compensate for the cancellation of both marathons, runners were given the option to do a virtual run from 5 to 13 December 2020 and 20 to 28 November 2021.

 Course

 The current route was approved by the Association of International Marathons and Distance Races and International Association of Athletics Federations and it will be utilised until 2015.

 The Dataran Merdeka is the starting and ending points of this marathon.
 Runners who participate this marathon will run through the notable places and landmarks in Kuala Lumpur such as National Mosque, National Museum, Kuala Lumpur Railway Station, KL Sentral, Mid Valley Megamall, Thean Hou Temple, Stadium Negara, Royal Selangor Golf Club, Bukit Bintang, Jalan Imbi, KL Tower, Petronas Twin Towers, Istana Budaya, PWTC, Parlimen Malaysia and end at Dataran Merdeka.

 Roads that are affected by the marathon race route are closed to traffic throughout the duration of the race for runners' safety.
 Water stations are available in every two kilometres and there are 24 water stations throughout the 42-kilometre route.
 Volunteers and medical personnel are also on stand-by at every station.